ryankurte/ringlight/README.md

 A SAMD21/WS2812 based, low-cost and low-difficulty USB webcam ringlight.
 Designed for a logitech streamcam (though there is no reason not to create other attachments) and controlled via USB/HID because, why not.

-The ringlight firmware runs on a seed xiao board, with WS2812 LEDs connected to pin 10.
-Firmware can be downloaded from the [releases](https://github.com/ryankurte/ringlight/releases/latest) page and installed via the uf2 bootloader.
-The ringlight control utility can be installed from source via `cargo install rlctl`, or downloaded from the [releases](https://github.com/ryankurte/ringlight/releases/latest) page.

 ![IMG_0097](https://user-images.githubusercontent.com/860620/97136092-1002b900-17b7-11eb-9710-67b2d2f5ec6b.jpg)
 ![IMG_0098](https://user-images.githubusercontent.com/860620/97136097-109b4f80-17b7-11eb-9a4b-84f59c66cc1e.jpg)